italo-lima/italo-lima/README.md

 ###

-<p align="left">My name is Ítalo Lima, I have 6 years of experience as developer.
+<p align="left">My name is Ítalo Lima, I have 6 years of experience as a developer.
 I've been working as Frontend Developer and FullStack developer with ReactJs and NodeJs (my main stack).<br><br>I have two academic graduations.
-My first academic formation is Computer Technician at IFAL and the second as Information System at UFAL.<br><br>In my free time I play runner, soccer, volleyball and gym.
+My first academic graduation is as Computer Technician at IFAL and the second as Information System at UFAL.<br><br>In my free time I run, play soccer, volleyball and go to the gym.
 I like to learn and read about technologies or development.</p>

 ###